okfn/okfn.github.com/events/hangouts/index.md

 We run regular online hangouts where we get together to discuss and build.

+## 23rd January 2013

+The hangout is an opportunity for folks to present projects and ideas and also to discuss any general Labs items such as improvements to website, events etc.

+It’s super informal and anyone can come along and contribute.
+If you’d like specifically to present something please jump into [the etherpad][etherpad] and add it to the agenda (slots are max 5m).

+* When: Thursday 23rd January.
+1700-1800 GMT (1200-1300 EST, 1800-1900 CET)
+* Where: Google Hangout - we’ll announce link on the day on the [list and IRC (#okfn)][contact]
+* Sign up: (optional but recommended) add your name to [the etherpad][etherpad]

 ## 19th November 2013

 The hangout is an opportunity for folks to present projects and ideas and also to discuss any general Labs items such as improvements to website, events etc.